Xyuan13/MSRNet/README.md

  - 'models_prototxts': pre-trained models and prototxts
  - 'code': codes to do testing
  - 'data':
-    a.imgs: source images to do saliency detection b.pre:  predicted results
+    -a.imgs: source images to do saliency detection -b.pre:  predicted results

 ## Usage Instructions ##
 * Please follow the instructions below to run the code.